 BYOD stands for “Bring Your Own Device” – it is a program where students bring in their own laptop to school.
-Beginning in 2017-2018, all students in grade 8 to grade 12 will be part of the ECA BYOD program and will be required to bring a laptop to school.
+All ECA students in grades 6 to 12 are in the ECA BYOD program and are be required to bring a laptop to school.
 Current trends in Educational Technology all point to mobility of devices that suit the individual’s need.
 The move to internet cloud computing and storage makes mobility even easier.
 Greater innovation and differentiation in the classroom means that students must become more independent learners.
 This means students must make more decisions on how and where to access the information they need, which in many cases will be different than their classmates sitting next to them.
 BYOD enhances that ability by enabling the creation of Personal Learning Environments by each student.

 Device Specifications & Software Requirements

-The following table should help you in selecting and purchasing a laptop for your child to use while they are at Escuela Campo Alegre.
+The following information should help you in selecting and purchasing a laptop for your child to use while they are at Escuela Campo Alegre.
+Since many classes use specialty software that cannot be loaded on a tablet, we recommend that students purchase a laptop as a minimum.
 Although iPads, Microsoft, and Android based tablet devices may serve well for most needs at school, they not serve for all needs.
 If a student is going to have a single device, we recommend a laptop.
-All devices must be registered to the ECA network before network services will be provided.
+All students must sign the ECA Student Responsible Use agreement before their device can be registered to the ECA network.

 |Platform||Windows or Mac OS|